Magistrates Court Guide

 We always recommend you seek expert legal advice.
 Consulting with an experienced motoring solicitor will be beneficial even if you ultimately decide not to hire/instruct a solicitor to act on your behalf and represent you in a court of law.
 Criminal law is very technical and a criminal defence motoring solicitor will be able to examine all evidence and case notes to ensure correct statutory procedure has been followed at all times.

 Consulting with a solicitor should be done well in advance of the date of your court hearing so that both you and your solicitor can be as well prepared as possible.
 Our drink driving solicitors directory lists law firms throughout England, Ireland, Scotland and Wales that deal with drink driving cases.
-You can also get FREE legal advice from a solicitor via our online forum.
+You can also get legal advice online.

 You may be entitled to legal aid which can cover the whole cost of instructing/hiring a solicitor.
 In order to qualify for legal aid you must pass the interests of justice test and the financial means test.